Not Seen, nor Heard

 "Okay.
 Right there.
 I think that's it," and she nods her chin in the direction of what appears to be a tunnel.
 Her name is Audrey and she has prepared some sandwiches, a rice medley and some salads to give out to the people we encounter tonight.

 I put the car into park and turn off the ignition.
 I exhale slightly.
-Sometimes I am still scared of the dark.
-But we are going into new territory as well.
+Sometimes I am still scared of the dark and to me, this is a completely new territory.

 A Shack with a View; Strangers in a Familiar Land